DanialArab/Docker/README.md

         docker image rm $(docker images -q)

-running that gives me error because some of these images are stopped or running containers.
+running that gives me error because some of these images are in stopped or running containers.
 So we should always remove containers first:

         docker container rm -f $(docker container ls -a -q)